 Overweight or obesity

-If you have high blood pressure or prehypertension, you can lower your blood pressure by making changes in your lifestyle.
-Your health care provider can help you find what changes you need to make and how to make them.
+If you have high blood pressure, you can lower your blood pressure by making changes in your lifestyle.
+Your healthcare provider can help you find what changes you need to make and how to make them.

 These are the basics of a healthy lifestyle:

-Get at least 30 minutes of moderate exercise most days
+Get at least 30 to 40 minutes of moderate to vigorous exercise most days.

 Use only nonfat or low-fat dairy products.

-Limit how much alcohol you drink (no more than two drinks a day for men and one drink a day for women)
+Limit how much alcohol you drink.
+This means no more than 2 drinks a day for men and 1 drink a day for women.

 If lifestyle changes do not lower your blood pressure enough, then you may need to take medicine.
-Often, people need to take several different medicines to drop their blood pressure to a normal level.
-There are two types of medicines that seem to work better at lowering blood pressure among African-Americans.
+Often people need to take several different medicines to drop their blood pressure to a normal level.
+Two types of medicines seem to work better at lowering blood pressure among African Americans.
 These are thiazide diuretics and long-acting calcium channel blockers.
 Treating other chronic health problems, such as type 2 diabetes, is also important.